Bobby Seagull: Career

 After graduating from Royal Holloway, University of London, Seagull joined Lehman Brothers as a trader.
-He was there during the financial crisis, and has spoken about the days before it filed for bankruptcy.
+He was there during the 2008 financial crisis, and has spoken about the days before it filed for bankruptcy.
 He left banking and worked as an accountant for Pricewaterhouse Coopers.
 During this time, Seagull was involved with voluntary work and training new graduates.

-Seagull completed a master's degree in education at the University of Cambridge whilst completing his newly qualified teacher (NQT) year.
+Seagull did a PGCE at Hughes Hall, Cambridge and completed a master's degree in education at Emmanuel College whilst finishing his newly qualified teacher (NQT) year.
 He has taught at Chesterton Community College, Cambridge and East London Science School.
 Seagull is a part-time Maths teacher at a secondary school in London.
 He has created mathematics raps for his school classes.
 He is also leading a course on money management at the Open University.
 Since the start of 2018, Seagull has been pursuing a doctorate at the University of Cambridge concerning "mathematical anxiety and phobia".

 He has been a columnist for the Financial Times since January 2018.
 Seagull has since become a national campaigner to improve maths literacy.
 He is concerned that in the United Kingdom it is acceptable to celebrate being bad at maths as if it is a badge of honour.
 He is also an advocate for maths teachers, supporting them in the creation of new materials and campaigning for better pay.
 He has said he wants to be the "Jamie Oliver of maths..Jamie Oliver helped to introduce healthy food in schools.
 I would love to be the equivalent for mathematics where I can help change how people nationally think about it".
 He has created maths puzzles for BBC Bitesize, as well as working with Rachel Riley.

 Seagull releases regular maths challenges on BBC Radio 4.
 In 2018 he taught mathematics to three BBC News presenters, Naga Munchetty, Jayne McCubbin and Tim Muffett, before they retook their General Certificate of Secondary Education (GCSE) mathematics paper.
 He presents the podcast Maths Appeal with Susan Okereke.